ArghKevin/GoogleFontStyleVSPopularity/README.md

 of an array of hash maps?
 Or would an array of arrays of Strings suffice?

-No graphics yet, nor anything related to the implementation of the line graphs.
-I've got stubs, but I need to figure out the details.
+Graphically, only a window has been created.
+It now needs to be populated with widgets.
+I've got to figure out the details of the line graph implementation before the visuals are put in place.

 Due to the size of the google fonts repository, it may be difficult to share this project.
 As a whole, it's about 4GB.
 The vast majority